petros-d/docs/docs/configure-deployment.md

 For example, if you set Scheduler Resources to 10 AU and Scheduler Count to 2, your Airflow Deployment will run with 2 Airflow Schedulers using 10 AU each.

 If you experience delays in task execution, which you can track via the Gantt Chart view of the Airflow UI, we recommend increasing the AU allocated towards the Scheduler.
 The default resource allocation is 10 AU.

+## Set Environment Variables

+Environment Variables can be used to set [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) and custom values, both of which can be applied to your Deployment.

+Environment Variables can used to configure Airflow Parallelism or a secrets backend to manage Airflow Connections, for example.
+They can be set either in the **Variables** tab of the Astronomer UI or in your `Dockerfile`.
+If you're developing locally, they can also be added to a local `.env` file.

+For more information on configuring Environment Variables, read [Environment Variables](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).